 Did Elizabeth Taylor Really Have Purple Eyes?

 This is a popular myth.
 Elizabeth Taylor’s eyes appeared purple in some photos due to lighting, makeup, and clothing.
-In reality, her eyes were blue, which can be seen in the vast majority of her photos.
+Her eyes were actually blue, which you can see in most of her photos.

 In this article